Yard with Lunatics: Background

 Set in a lunatic asylum, Yard with Lunatics was painted at a time when such institutions were, according to art critic Robert Hughes, no more than "holes in the social surface, small dumps into which the psychotic could be thrown without the smallest attempt to discover, classify, or treat the nature of their illness."
 Goya's yard is overwhelmingly stark, showing shackled inmates enclosed by high walls and a heavy stone arch.
 Inmates fight and grin idiotically or huddle in despair, all bathed in an oppressive grey and green light, guarded by a single man.
 The work stands as a horrifying and imaginary vision of loneliness, fear and social alienation, a departure from the rather more superficial treatment of mental illness in the works of earlier artists such as Hogarth.
-John J. Ciofalo writes that, "there is a virtual vacuum of unreason inhabited and realized by those confined, and most especially by the warden himself."
+John J. Ciofalo writes that "there is a virtual vacuum of unreason inhabited and realized by those confined, and most especially by the warden himself."

 In a 1794 letter to his friend Bernardo de Yriarte, he wrote that the painting shows "a yard with lunatics, and two of them fighting completely naked while their warder beats them, and others in sacks; (it is a scene I witnessed at Zaragoza)".
 It is usually read as an indictment of the widespread punitive treatment of the insane, who were confined with criminals, put in iron manacles, and routinely subjected to physical punishment, in ground sealed by masonry blocks and iron gate.
 Here the patients are variously staring, sitting, posturing, wrestling, grimacing or disciplining themselves.
 The top of the canvas vanishes with sunlight, emphasizing the nightmarish scene below.

-Since one of the essential goals of the Enlightenment was to reform the prisons and asylums, a subject found in the writings of Voltaire and others, the condemnation of brutality towards prisoners, whether criminal or insane, was a subject of many of Goya's later paintings.
+The condemnation of brutality towards prisoners, whether criminal or insane, was a subject of many of Goya's later paintings.

 The painting had been absent from public view since a private sale in 1922; today it is housed in the Meadows Museum in Dallas, having been donated by Algur H. Meadows in 1967.